 In 2003 Mikko Raasakka heard the music of The World Mänkeri Orchestra, fell in love with the sound of the liru and soon after ordered one for himself.
 When the instrument was ready Mikko, together with kantele player Elisa Kerola, ordered a composition for liru and kantele from the composer Hannu Pohjannoro.
 The work was premiered in April 2005 in Helsinki and a little later at the Institut Finlandais in Paris.

-Composers Herman Rechberger, Diego Soifer and Maria Kallionpää have also composed original music for liru (see Repertory).
+Composers Herman Rechberger, Diego Soifer, Maria Kallionpää, Doina Rotaru, Matthias Kranebitter, Dana Probst and Adina Dumitrescu have also composed original music for liru (see Repertory).